llamacademy/chicken-defense/README.md

 This microgame was created as a means to show and teach how different aspects of a game can be created.
 See the [Challenges](./Challenges.md) for some challenges to test your understanding!

+You can find tutorials covering the majority of this repository on this [YouTube Playlist](https://www.youtube.com/watch?v=1wHXuPVJvDo&list=PLllNmP7eq6TRXItEcn9gEjZQkSTFVkvuE)

 ## Important Notes
 Most **ART** Assets here are NOT licensed under the MIT license as the rest of the project is.
 Please carefully review the LICESE file in any sub-folder for and overriding license for that particular asset.